-Before you begin, this guide is directed to SharePoint Online (Modern experience) users and to have the latest version of the BindTuning web parts installed.
+Before you begin, this guide is directed to SharePoint Online (Modern experience) users and requires the latest version of the BindTuning web parts installed.
 This ensures you have access to the most recent features and user experience updates.

 Step-by-Step Guide